Class Action Filed Against Stable Diffusion, Midjourney, and DeviantArt

 Weird.
 I thought Devil's Proof would be the extent of it, but now just whataboutism?
 Yikes.

 __ So I have to admit, I feel like a science-denier on this issue, which led me to a few gentle balms in that regard: slashdot, ars technica.
 I wasn't surprised to see slashdot folk incline towards the defendants because yeah the language of the class action is dodgy, emotive and misleading, but ars technica proved a great source of centrist discussion for the most part.
 Which then lead me to watch a lovely 17 minute video on that site that simply will not and cannot share here because it'd get deleted very...very quickly, showing how scientists deal with anti-science people.
 How to bridge that gap.
 Some of it was fluffy, pie-in-the-sky stuff, but most of it iterated that science is all about proving itself wrong and that when 'good' scientists change their mind, it's because they've been proved wrong and need to amend their views.
 And that's ONLY when speaking about science -- most scientists have all sorts of untenable or at least non-evidence based beliefs in their lives otherwise.
 That's just human.
 Naturally, there's always the line about the importance of scientists not talking down to non-scientists, providing lay summaries of their work, engaging in every day language.
 There's this term: Information Deficit Model.
 It's typically used to describe situations where the public is sceptical or hostile towards science due to a lack of understanding resulting from a lack of information (hence 'deficit').
 In this context, however, the scientist bringing it up sort of reversed it back onto science educators: you can't just throw a bunch of knowledge at a populace that isn't trained to understand it and expect them to know as much as someone who is i.e. an expert.
 Or, perhaps more pertinent to now, you need to find some way of convincing the populace that knowledge misunderstood is as bad as actual falsehoods.
 The general vibe was people want to be right, everyone wants to be right, but being actually right requires a lot of being wrong first.
 Or, in lay terms: learn from our mistakes by recognising them as such.
 The final message of the video was basically, you can't change someone's mind.
 That's not how it works.
 You can, however, change their attitude.
 I really dug that. ___ There was one comment on ars I also really dug.
 Broadly, I pointed out that while AI image generation doesn't 'collage' or 'steal' art, it does use art as a sort of feed.
 Without that art, it wouldn't have anything to 'scrape' (what a violent word these silly techbros picked -- it's going to feature so much in the case).
 Artists should be allowed to volunteer their work for that feed, or to say no thank you, or ask for a credit.
 Fair enough I think.
 But that post brought me back to what I was trying to explain regarding the potential slippery slope away from art as a creative, deliberate expression and towards simply the generation of images fitting a criterion based on existing images: what happens when the 'feed' becomes nothing but what the 'feed' generated?
 That's a closed system, cannibalising itself.
 Creatively, a vacuum.
 And as the saying goes (I can't find the true source [Tarkovsky?
 Kitaj?
 GOGGINS!?] -- how ironic): art is not made in a vacuum. https://linktr.ee/wjameschan -- everything I've ever done worth talking about, and even that is debatable.
+Huh.
+My mace dude is now an actual cultist of Chayula.
+That's kinda wild.
 Last edited by Foreverhappychan#4626 on Jan 17, 2023, 2:45:39 AM

 |